Religious Studies and English Literature (BA)

 Many students find joint honours both stimulating and rewarding as they observe both similarities and differences in the two subjects.

-English Literature at Cardiff offers access to the whole span of English literature, from the Anglo-Saxon period to the twenty-first century.
-Nor is the curriculum restricted to the printed word: we are intrigued by the connections between literature and film, art, music, history, language, and popular culture, and our teaching reflects these interests.
+Our curriculum offers access to the whole span of English literature, from the Anglo-Saxon period to the 21st century.
+Nor is the curriculum restricted to the printed word – we are intrigued by the connections between literature and film, art, music, history, language and popular culture, and our teaching reflects these interests.

-Religion has been part of human experience from the earliest traces of human existence up to the present day.
-It has been the way most cultures have sought to express their understanding of the purpose of life and the foundation of personal and social behaviour.
-The study of religion is therefore rich and exciting, and you will have the opportunity to explore your own and other peoples' religious history and culture, and some of the fundamental questions of existence in a flourishing centre of research.
+Religion has been the way most cultures have sought to express their understanding of the purpose of life and the foundation of personal and social behaviour.
+You will have the opportunity to explore your own and other peoples' religious history and culture, and some of the fundamental questions of existence, in a flourishing centre of research.
 Your lecturers are active researchers in their fields, bringing the latest research into teaching.

 Each school involved in delivering the degree offers a challenging programme of modules, supported by a friendly atmosphere and excellent staff-student relationships.